Skip to main content

 • How-to guides — short walkthroughs for the most common tasks in the repo.

-Every audit, fix, and review gets sharper because Hyrax reads this context first — and so do your own AI tools, once it's published.
+Every audit and fix gets sharper because Hyrax reads this context first — and so do your own AI tools, once it's published.

 When to re-run it